purwadhikafullstack/final-project-template-turbo-nextjs/README.md

 # Purwadhika Final Project Repository

-This project uses React.js with Vite for the frontend, Express.js for the backend, and TurboRepo for monorepo management, facilitating rapid development of a scalable web application with streamlined collaboration and efficient server-client interactions.
+This project uses React.js with NextJS for the frontend, Express.js for the backend, and TurboRepo for monorepo management, facilitating rapid development of a scalable web application with streamlined collaboration and efficient server-client interactions.

 ## Available Scripts